-Fig. 79 Typical "bat-wing" lesions of discoid lupus erythematosus
+Fig. 79 Typical "bat-wing" lesions of discoid lupus erythematosus serological tests for syphilis are usually positive and the response to PAM (penicillin-G aluminium monostearate) or benzathine penicillin is rapid.

 Fig. 80 Disseminated lesions of granuloma annulare

 Scars: Scars resulting from injuries may sometimes present themselves as hypopigmented patches even with some degree of sensory loss.
 However the history of injury and absence of other characteristic signs of leprosy will be able to clinch the issue.